|Page 1 of 3:|| |

 violence and a constant layer of humor - not forced jokes every once in

 a while, but a constant weird, funny tone that is nearly always

 The characters are all really stereotypical clichés, and in the best possible way.
 You get the seasoned and rough good guy, a femme fatale (dressed in red, of course) and villains.
 A stoic one and some over the top ones.
 Bear in mind that this is all intended.
 We get to see some really fun characters.
 Thomas Jane fits in his role very well, as does Ving Rhames.
 Elsa Pataky is pretty and also bad in a way that somehow fits this crazy film.
 Also, Doug Hutchison gets to give a really hammy performance, he had a lot of fun with this one.

 At some point, the film lost its strong grip on me.
 Understandable, because this kind of film is extremely hard to pull off perfectly.
 I won't say that it falls apart, but perhaps the movie got more slow and serious when I would've preferred otherwise.
 Some pacing issues probably too.

 Besides that, I have one thing to say: I won't forget this movie 15 minutes after the end credits start to roll.
 It's different from the abundance of modern mediocre action thrillers in every possible way.
 I will remember seeing this 10 years from now.

 The tongue-in-cheek style makes this movie worthwhile.
 It's a fine line when you're trying to fit film noir and a constant humorous tone in the same film, but most of the time it works.
 If you're looking for something really serious, wholly original or exceptionally thrilling, look elsewhere.
 This feels more like a homage than anything else.
 Whatever the case may be, I liked it.
-I was going to give this a score of 7, but hey, this was refreshing at the least and reminded me of many great movies from the better times.

 |Page 1 of 3:|| |